56 Almost Effortless Ways to Save Money

 Flip your mattress and rotate it every three months to extend its life span.
 As for couch cushions, don’t just flip them—swap them with one another so they don’t become molds of your family’s backs and butts.

 Halve the amount of soap, toothpaste, shampoo, and detergent you use—you probably won’t notice a difference.
 And your clothes should feel just as fluffy with only a quarter of a dryer sheet.
+These sites for coupons will really help your wallet.

 Avoid the dryer